 Do you want to test Stripe transactions before accepting real payments in WPForms?
-You can make trial purchases using test credit card numbers on your site and analyze the transactions by logging into your Stripe account.
+You can make trial purchases using test credit card numbers on your site and analyze the transactions by logging in to your Stripe account.

-- Enable Stripe Test Mode
+- Enabling Stripe Test Mode

-- Enable Stripe Payments
+- Enabling Stripe Payments

-Requirements: You will need a Pro license level or higher to access the Stripe addon.
+Requirements: You will need a Pro license level or higher to access the Stripe Addon.

-1. Enable Stripe Test Mode
+1. Enabling Stripe Test Mode

 You should also check that there’s a green checkbox for the Connection Status.
 This lets you know that your site has been successfully connected to your Stripe account.